Elizabeth Holmes Accused of Fraud

 Holmes faces significant penalties if found guilty by a jury, or if she pleads guilty to the charges against her.
 The Securities and Exchange Commission claim sources invested $700 million into Holmes’ company and product.
 If this money cannot be reclaimed, the penalty for conspiracy and wire fraud is 15 to 20 years in federal prison.

-The skilled team of Philadelphia consumer fraud lawyers at Harty Law Group have experience successfully handling complex business and commercial litigation matters.
+The skilled team of Philadelphia consumer fraud lawyers at Harty Williams Group have experience successfully handling complex business and commercial litigation matters.
 Call us at 267-383-3899 or contact us online to schedule a consultation today.
 Our Philadelphia and Haddonfield, New Jersey offices serve clients throughout Pennsylvania and New Jersey.